Product Information Management

 Selecting the right PIM

-So now you know what a PIM is, why you should (or should not) use it to manage your product information and you have explored alternatives that are probably already in use in your organization.
+So now you know what a PIM is, why you should (or should not) use it to manage your product information, and you know the alternatives that are probably already in use in your organization.
 But what’s next?

 Discovering requirements and aligning stakeholders